kapv89/tabel/readme.md

 ### Philosophy

-**Tabel** was born out of the need felt for a simple Object-Relational-Mapper for Postgres, nothing more.
+**Tabel** was born out of the need felt for a simple Object-Relational-Mapper for PostgreSQL, nothing more.

 Its salient features are full fledged relation management, while working with simple _javascript objects and arrays_.